fliqa-io/interledger/README.md

 1. Email [security@fliqa.io](mailto:security@fliqa.io)
 2. Include a detailed description of the vulnerability
 3. Provide steps to reproduce if possible
-4. We'll respond within 48 hours
+4. We'll respond as soon as we can (remember this is an open source project)

 ### Security Best Practices